 For example, how will your plan impact the VP of Sales?
 In what way does your plan affect the sales department?
 These are things that you want to consider before you meet with everyone so that you have a good idea on how to tackle the issues that may come up.

 You want to ensure that your planning the buy-in strategy closely with the executive that's already supporting you; they’ll likely know the issues that the other executives will have with the plan before you do, and will know how to tackle these road bumps in the most effective way.
+You also want to consider creating a business case, which will outline the amount of resources that your project requires—something your executive team will certainly want to know.

 Some things to consider when planning your buy-in strategy include: